 - Inability to sleep

-Symptoms can occur even when just looking at pictures or thinking of a watery expanse.
+Symptoms of anxiety can occur even when just looking at pictures or thinking of a watery expanse.
 The thought of being far away from land while in the water can be terrifying.
 In most cases, people who have this fear will be scared, nervous, and generally uneasy around any large body of water — it doesn’t have to just be the ocean.

 What Triggers Thalassophobia?